simb/node-foursquare/readme.md

 node-foursquare
 ==================

-Fault-tolerant Foursquare API wrapper for Node JS.
+Fault-tolerant Foursquare Venues API wrapper for Node JS.
+This module was fathered by Clint Hall https://github.com/clintandrewhall/node-foursquare  However his original api covered the full foursquare api and this is for the limited api which does not require an access token to be retrieved via OAuth.
+You can read more about the Foursquare Venues Project here: https://developer.foursquare.com/venues/

 Install
 -------

-    npm install node-foursquare
+    npm install foursquare-venues

 Use
 ---

-The Foursquare module takes an optional parameter in case you want/need to specify alternate URLs for Foursquare, (that is unlikely).
+The Foursquare Venues module takes an parameter which allows you to specify your client_id and client\_secret which are required.

-    var foursquare = require("node-foursquare").Foursquare();
+    var foursquare = require("foursquare-venues").Foursquare();

 Once instantiated, you just need to set up the correct endpoints on your own server that match your OAuth configuration in Foursquare.
 Using express, for example: